 - 3.1.
 We will comply with Equality Act 2010 and any future equalities legislation. - 3.2.
-We will ensure Elected Members, employees, union representatives, volunteers, contractors, suppliers (and others as relevant) are made fully aware of the council's commitment to equity, diversity and inclusion and how that affects their work. - 3.3.
-We want to be an organisation that embeds equity and removes barriers to participation across everything we do.
-Equity recognises that people may have different advantages and barriers in society, and that we do not all have the same starting point.
-It is the ongoing process of acknowledging that inequality and taking steps to correct that imbalance. - 3.4.
-We will collect data on our service users and workforce and publish these annually (see Appendix 2). - 3.5.
-We will take proactive steps to reduce social, economic and geographical disadvantage or exclusion. - 3.6.
+We will ensure Elected Members, employees, union representatives, volunteers, contractors, suppliers (and others as relevant) are made fully aware of the council's commitment to inclusion and diversity and how that affects their work. - 3.3.
+We will collect data on our service users and workforce and publish these annually (see Appendix 2). - 3.4.
+We will take proactive steps to reduce social, economic and geographical disadvantage or exclusion. - 3.5.
 We have adopted the International Holocaust Remembrance Alliance working definition of anti-Semitism.
-In adopting this definition we have undertaken to oppose all forms of anti-Semitism, hatred and harassment towards people who belong to the Jewish faith, and people with a Jewish ethnic or cultural background (see Appendix 3). - 3.7.
-We have committed to being an anti-racist organisation and we will actively work in partnership and stand together to end all forms of violence and racism. - 3.8.
-We will provide training/development and updates as appropriate. - 3.9.
-We will use information and talk to people to identify where inequality exists so that we can plan to tackle it. - 3.10.
+In adopting this definition we have undertaken to oppose all forms of anti-Semitism, hatred and harassment towards people who belong to the Jewish faith, and people with a Jewish ethnic or cultural background (see Appendix 3). - 3.6.
+We have committed to being an anti-racist organisation and we will actively work in partnership and stand together to end all forms of violence and racism. - 3.7.
+We will provide training/development and updates as appropriate. - 3.8.
+We will use information and talk to people to identify where inequality exists so that we can plan to tackle it. - 3.9.
 When it will help us to improve our services and understand how we are meeting our equality duties, we will ask questions about people's protected characteristics.
 We will always make it clear that people do not have to answer these questions and that they will still receive the services they need.
-We will keep personal data confidential. - 3.11.
-We will consider equality issues when we deliver our services. - 3.12.
-We will publish our equality objectives every four years, which will help us focus on some of the areas which we want to improve. - 3.13.
+We will keep personal data confidential. - 3.10.
+We will consider equality issues when we deliver our services. - 3.11.
+We will publish our equality objectives every four years, which will help us focus on some of the areas which we want to improve. - 3.12.
 When we think about changing our services, we will make sure that those people making the decisions know how the change could affect people with any of the protected characteristics.
 We will collect information about how people might be affected before making decisions.
 If the change might cause difficulties for people with a protected characteristic, we will do our best to find ways to reduce this impact.
-If we cannot do so, then we should think carefully about whether we need to make the change to achieve a legitimate aim.
+If we cannot do so, then we should think carefully about whether we need to make the change to achieve a legitimate aim. - 3.13.
+We have a duty to make reasonable changes to the way we do things so that disabled people can use our services and work for us.
+We recognise that everyone is different and we will treat people as individuals.

 - 3.14.
-We have a duty to make reasonable changes to the way we do things so that disabled people can use our services and work for us.
-We recognise that everyone is different and we will treat people as individuals. - 3.15.
 We will make sure that anyone who provides a service for us treats people fairly.
-We will do this through our procurement process and by monitoring their work. - 3.16.
+We will do this through our procurement process and by monitoring their work. - 3.15.
 We will recruit, select, train and promote staff fairly.
 We will try to ensure that the make-up of our staff matches that of our community.
-We will have clear systems for staff to complain if they are treated unfairly. - 3.17.
-We will make it easy for customers to complain if something goes wrong and we will respond quickly and efficiently. - 3.18.
+We will have clear systems for staff to complain if they are treated unfairly. - 3.16.
+We will make it easy for customers to complain if something goes wrong and we will respond quickly and efficiently. - 3.17.
 We will expect all employees to be responsible for their personal conduct and acceptable standards.
-If we find that an employee has disregarded our equality policy we will investigate and take disciplinary action, where appropriate. - 3.19.
+If we find that an employee has disregarded our equality policy we will investigate and take disciplinary action, where appropriate. - 3.18.
 We will ensure that all information produced by the council is available in a variety of formats including Braille, audio, large print and a variety of languages.